Pankajarya1058/3-tier-web-app/README.md

 - **Create a Secret**

-  remove "password", "test_db" value according to you.
+  remove *"password"*, *"test_db"* value according to you.
 If you want to go with this secret simply run below command.
   ```
   kubectl create secret generic db-secret \
   --from-literal=username=root \